A Survey of Protocol Fuzzing

-\textbf{Testing Different Properties of Communication Process.} Besides basic message exchange functionality, protocols need to guarantee a series of extra features that forming a more secure or reliable communication such as timing requirements, authentication, confidentiality, and concurrency\cite{6129367,katz2006parallel,jung2001dns}.
-Effectively testing these attributes in the implementation requires a more complex form of testing that goes beyond typical application fuzzing which mainly focuses on altering structured inputs to find issues \cite{fuzzingsurvey-roadmap,tse19-fuzzing-survey}.
-Each attribute may require the significant modification or even redesign of the fuzzing framework, including the developments of specialized input generator, feedback mechanisms, and oracles to facilitate effective testing \cite{hussain2021noncompliance,ji2023finding,ccs16-tlsattacker,atc21-tcpfuzz,blackhat-us-17-wifuzz,asiaccs19-mossot,atc20-sweyntooth,icse22-ltlprop,chen2022tyr,ma2023loki}.
-For instance, in the context of crafting a fuzzer aiming at detecting traffic amplification attacks within protocol implementations \cite{sec22-ampfuzz}, an oracle is needed to identify disproportional request-to-response data volume ratios, indicative of an amplification factor.
-Concurrently, input generator needs to be adeptly redesigned to generate specific variations of protocol messages that can maximize the potential amplification factor.
-Moreover, the amplification factor can be used as a feedback to further enhance the search performance of fuzzing.
+\textbf{Testing Different Properties of Communication Process.} Besides basic message exchange functionality, protocols need to guarantee a series of additional features that form a more secure or reliable communication such as time requirements, authentication, confidentiality, and concurrency\cite{6129367,katz2006parallel,jung2001dns}.
+Effectively testing these attributes in implementations requires a more complex form of testing that goes beyond typical application fuzzing, which mainly focuses on altering structured inputs to find issues \cite{fuzzingsurvey-roadmap,tse19-fuzzing-survey}.
+Each attribute may require significant modification or even a redesign of the fuzzing framework, including the development of specialized input generator, feedback mechanisms, and oracles to facilitate effective testing \cite{hussain2021noncompliance,ji2023finding,ccs16-tlsattacker,atc21-tcpfuzz,blackhat-us-17-wifuzz,asiaccs19-mossot,atc20-sweyntooth,icse22-ltlprop,chen2022tyr,ma2023loki}.
+For example, in the context of crafting a fuzzer that aims to detect traffic amplification attacks within protocol implementations \cite{sec22-ampfuzz}, an oracle is needed to identify disproportional request-to-response data volume ratios, indicative of an amplification factor.
+Currently, the input generator needs to be adeptly redesigned to generate specific variations of protocol messages that can maximize the potential amplification factor.
+Moreover, the amplification factor can be used as a feedback to guide the fuzzer in exploring the input space more effectively.